Logo-stateuniv

 Greek Life

-While Greek life plays a significant role at Vanderbilt, less than half of the student body participates in fraternities or sororities.
-Unlike most southern schools, Vanderbilt offers a deferred recruitment process.
+While Greek life plays a significant role here, less than half of the student body participates in fraternities or sororities.
+Unlike most southern schools, the university offers a deferred recruitment process.
 New member recruitment occurs during the spring semester of freshman year, giving new students a chance to adjust to college life and make friends in the fall semester.
-Students at Vanderbilt can choose from nineteen fraternities and twelve sororities, including Asian, Hispanic, and historically black Greek organizations.
+Students can choose from nineteen fraternities and twelve sororities, including Asian, Hispanic, and historically black Greek organizations.
 All parties are open to the entire student body, and only officers (usually around six) live in the Greek houses on campus.

 Student Enrollment Demographics